 - Start by switching off the power supply and closing the water supply before you start the inspection or repairs.
 It’s even safer if you unplug the power cable or cut power from the circuit breaker before removing the entire machine from the cupboard or counter.

 2. Cut off the water supply using a valve usually located below the sink.
 If you can’t find it, use the valve located at the household’s main water supply.
 Disconnect the appliance from the inlet pipes.

 3. Disconnect the water outlets behind the front panel below the door.

 4. Use a screwdriver to remove any mounting brackets previously installed to hold the machine in place.

 5. Remove the machine carefully.
 First, lower the legs, and the dishwasher will slide out smoothly.
 Lift and free the unit with care.

-7. In the absence of any visible damage, check the door switch, usually located inside the door.
+7. In the absence of visible damage, check the door switch, usually inside the door.
 You can access it by removing the screw on the fastened panel door.
 Use a multimeter to detect any anomalies in the continuity.

-Bosch dishwashers are much different from your typical dishwasher and will not reset when you open the door mid-cycle and then close it.
+Bosch dishwashers are much different from your typical dishwasher and will not reset when you open the door mid-cycle and close it.
 The next time you or a naughty teen accidentally open the latch while the machine is working, you will need some prior Bosch dishwasher knowledge to change cycles.